 Water is a precious resource that is used every day.
 About 75 percent of the Earth's surface is covered by water, but only 1 percent can be used for drinking because most water found on the planet contains salt.
 The limited availability of water combined with population and economic growth requires good conservation practices to ensure adequate supplies are available for the future.

-Hoses must be equipped with a shut-off valve for washing vehicles
+Hoses must be equipped with a shut-off valve for washing vehicles, sidewalks, walkways or buildings

 Broken or defective plumbing and irrigation systems must be repaired or replaced within a reasonable period